justinfeng10/ecem202a_project/docs/proposal.md

 ### 9.c.
 Software

 I will use the Arduino IDE [6] to write code for the Arduino board.
-I will use Jupyter Notebook [7] to create and debug my TensorFlow model.
-I also plan to use the TensorFlow Lite converter (Python API) [8] to convert my TensorFlow model into TensorFlow Lite.
-Lastly, software such as Edge Impulse [9] can be used to assist in any of these steps.
+I will use Jupyter Notebook [7] and/or Google Colab [8]to create and debug my TensorFlow model.
+I also plan to use the TensorFlow Lite converter (Python API) [9] to convert my TensorFlow model into TensorFlow Lite.
+Lastly, software such as Edge Impulse [10] can be used to assist in any of these steps.

 ## 10. References